WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-02-19-Testing-the-new-user-scenario.markdown

 > Introduction
 > =====================================
->TestRigor has a feature to derive test cases from end user behaviors.
-The page author instruments the page with a script block provided by TestRigor, and then from there Test Rigor will build test cases based on what end users do against the page.
+>testRigor has a feature to derive test cases from end user behaviors.
+The page author instruments the page with a script block provided by testRigor, and then from there testRigor will build test cases based on what end users do against the page.
 This plan describes a test approach to test that feature.
 >
 >  Methodology
 > =====================================
-> 1. Create a new suite in a new folder… suite name that makes sense for this investigation and keeping the results distinct from other suites I have already reported to TestRigor team
+> 1. Create a new suite in a new folder… suite name that makes sense for this investigation and keeping the results distinct from other suites I have already reported to testRigor team
-> 2. As per the TestRigor Behavior Driven Test Case Creation page, instrument the page
+> 2. As per the testRigor Behavior Driven Test Case Creation page, instrument the page
 > 3. Turn on both “Recording of user behavior enabled” and “Allow recording to capture input values”
 > 4. Visit the page (DataMaker (datamakerjs-f3b6b7d13de0.herokuapp.com)) and perform several navigations through the select boxes – in general,
 >   a.
 Fresh visit from new tab